kyleem20/fs-journal/quizzes/week02.md

 ```
 <!-- enter your answer in the space below -->
 ```
+i++
 ```
 **8.** What does the `DOM` acronym stand for?
 Which file is first accessed to render the `DOM`?
 <!-- enter your answer in the space below -->
 ```
+Document Object Model; the document is first accessed
 ```

 **9.** What are the `9` ECMAScript types as defined by MDN?